Get Started

 Batch your tasks around your priorities

-Staying on track and working efficiently is much easier when you're not needlessly wasting your brain's fuel supplies going to and from different tasks and the different thought processes required for each.
+Staying on track is so much easier when you're not needlessly wasting your brain's fuel supplies jumping back and forth between different tasks and the different thought processes required for each.
+Batching keeps that cost low and your focus high.

 Identify your peak performance hours